 Flying Thai business class in itself deserves a little more detail.
 At the Bangkok airport (yes the one recently closed by anti-government protestors) Thai airways has a seperate check-in and even their own immigration desks so you can walk straight in with no lines, no waiting, check in and then get your exit stamp then walk straight into the Thai Airways lounge to get a light breakfast and await your flight.
 The total check in time was less than 10 minutes with the check-in staff even booking the seat next to me so I'd have more room.

-Also to their credit when I requested the Thai Airways staff for an additional meal as I am a very large person instead of fighting and lying to me that there was no additional food (yes, Qantas does this regularly) the Thai staff brought me 2 additional meals, in fact they later asked if I wanted more.
+Also to their credit when I requested the Thai Airways staff for an additional meal as I am a very large person instead of fighting and lying to me that there was no additional food (yes, Qantas business class, looking at you) the Thai staff brought me 2 additional meals, in fact they later asked if I wanted more.

-So a BIG thanks to Thai Airways and the True Legend production crew for looking after me on this flight, and a big thanks again for the Chinese production crew for not leaving me abandoned at the Beijing airport for 3 hours like last time in freezing temperatures.
+So a BIG thanks to Thai Airways and the True Legend production crew for looking after me on this flight, and a big thanks again for the True Legend production crew for not leaving me abandoned at the Beijing airport for 3 hours like last time in actual water freezing temperatures, like the last Chinese crew did...

 Now back to the True Legend movie....